elenderg/PAL-1000/instruções de compilação.md

 `Compile the term given the rider and the name (possessive - field).`

 185. Some possessives reference compiler-defined metadata.
-A term's magnitude`, for example, is it's length in bytes; a term's target` is the type of data a pointer points to; and a term's whereabouts` is its address in memory.` - `
+A term's magnitude`, for example, is it's length in bytes; a term's target` is the type of data a pointer points to; and a term's whereabouts` is its address in memory.

 `To compile a term given a rider (possessive - magnitude):`